GUVSWMD

 All fireworks are illegal in Vermont, (excluding sparklers and other novelty smoke devices) except for permitted, supervised public fireworks displays.
 Fireworks are also banned from the landfill.

-• Compost them in your backyard, or
+• Compost them in your backyard

 • Pay a hauler to pick them up at your house.

-Freezer See "Appliances"
+See "Appliances"

 Freon (the brand name for all refrigerants) is found in air conditioners, dehumidifiers, and refrigeration units.
 By law, Freon and other chlorofluorocarbons (CFCs) cannot be released to the atmosphere but must be removed with special equipment.
 The gases destroy the ozone in the atmosphere, leaving the Earth prone to higher levels of solar radiation.
-Please take your old Freon-containing appliance to the Hartford Transfer Station (802-295-2673) or
+Please take your old Freon-containing appliance to the Hartford Transfer Station (802-295-2673) or Evergreen Recycling on "A" Street in Wilder (802-295-7506) where the Freon will be properly removed for a fee.
+It's best if you call ahead.
+Be careful not to puncture the tubes of the appliance.

 Furniture